JeganS948/project2/README.md

   * ***Vancouver*** https://www.mobibikes.ca/en/offers-subscription
   * ***Boston*** https://www.bluebikes.com/pricing
   * ***New York*** https://www.citibikenyc.com/pricing

-### Transformation needed
+  ### Data Modeling & Engineering
+ * A database will be created a based on this Entity Relationship Diagram (ERD) that will look at six   main aspects: location, member type, pricing, station, bike, and ridership information.

+## Transform
+ * We will us Jupyter Notebook to combine and clean our data.
+Steps include:

+Trip Data
-  * cleaning: drop columns not needed, drop rows with invalid data
+   * drop columns not needed, drop rows with invalid data
-  * add column
+   * add primary and composite key id's to tables
-  * map added column to another table
    * joining data from multiple sources
    * filtering table to get unique values
-  * splitting columns into two columns
+   * splitting columns with id information within
-  * validating data from referential tables
    * creating tables available data

+Station Data
+   * Api calls to retrieve station and location data
+   * for loop to parse through data for each urul

+Weather Data:

+Pricing Data:

 ### Type of final database - relational